 The Treasury owes Britain’s small businesses a staggering £84bn in backdated Research & Development (R&D) tax relief because the tax break is so poorly advertised, tax relief specialists Catax have revealed.

-Around three and a half million SMEs actively trade in the UK and 57% of them are eligible for tax credits on R&D. The policy is billed by the Government as the lifeblood of a versatile and progressive economy.
+Around three and a half million SMEs actively trade in the UK and 57% of them are eligible for Treasury tax relief on R&D. The policy is billed by the Government as the lifeblood of a versatile and progressive economy.

 In Catax’s experience, the average claim amounts to £43,000.
-Relief can be backdated up to three years, as HMRC rules say you can claim up to two years after the end of the tax year in which the expenditure occurred.
+Tax relief can be backdated up to three years, as HMRC rules say you can claim up to two years after the end of the tax year in which the expenditure occurred.

 Today’s research shows the Chancellor of the Exchequer is sitting on an SME war chest worth £84.2bn – nearly twice the annual budget of the Ministry of Defence and enough to run the NHS for eight months.